pydio/pydio-doc-admin-guide/4_connecting_your_storage/8_sharding_with_template_path.md

 }
 ```

-There is also template path for your personal Cells (the ones that you create without a root).
+There is also a template path for Cells created from scratch : unlike ones created from an existing folders, these Cells need to create a folder dynamically at creation.
+By default, these are stored in `cellsdata/{OwnerName}/{CellsName}`.

-Now that you understand the concepts, lets create our own template path.

-### Create a template path
+### Creating a template path

 To create a template path, you must first enable the **advanced parameters** (see screenshot below).